 I was approached by 4130 publishing to be editor for a new venture of theirs, MOTO Magazine.
 I was tasked with building a team from scratch to make a motocross magazine different to anything else previously available which to this day is something I am very proud we achieved.
 I managed to do this alongside my Smith job as it was a bi-monthly magazine.
 When the publisher moved to 9 issues a year then 12 -after 3 years I was stretched too far with my Smith responsibility and my assistant made editor.
 I remained on the staff for the magazine having articles published in every issue until the magazine ceased as a printed publication in 2016.

 I started DocWob Imports at the end of 2005 as I was homesick and needed to create a position for myself back in the UK.
 Being on the road was tiring and I had plenty of connections making it possible to do what we do today, buying surplus bikes and parts from high profile race teams stateside as well as current & clearance parts from the biggest brands in the industry.
-We build a series of special bikes for promotion reasons as well as turn over millions of pounds of stock each year and it has become a strong company and recognisable name in the industry.
-Starting out as a one man band we now employ 7 guys and have importerships with some big companies and have started our own brands of hard parts & Superlite Titanium bolt kits.
-We now sponsor many Grand Prix and American race teams to this day putting something back into the sport.
+We build a series of special bikes for promotion reasons as well as turn over millions of pounds of stock each year and it has become a strong company and a recognisable name in the industry.
+Starting out as a one man band we now have several employees and importerships with some big companies, as well as our own brand of hard parts & Doc Wob Titanium bolt kits, sponsoring many Grand Prix and American race teams.